EsportsResults

 Blizzard releases Overwatch; Moonton releases Mobile Legends: Bang Bang, sparking the mobile esports explosion in Asia.

-Launch 2017
+10. 2017

 PUBG and Fortnite launch, introducing 100-player lobbies to competitive gaming.

-Regulation 2018
+11. 2018

-PASPA Overturned
+PASPA overturned

 US Supreme Court allows legal sports betting, paving the way for regulated esports books like DraftKings and FanDuel.

-Launch 2020
+12. 2020

-Valorant Released
+Valorant released

 Riot Games launches Valorant during the pandemic, immediately challenging CS:GO's FPS dominance.

-Launch 2023
+13. 2023

 Counter-Strike 2